Jonnygibb/Jonnygibb/README.md

 ## I'm looking forward to:
   * Expanding my experience in embedded software development in the automotive industry
-  * Learning more about atificial intelligence and machine learning and it's practical applications
+  * Learning more about artificial intelligence and machine learning and it's practical application